kruuZHAW/porosity_reconstruction/README.md

 # porosity_reconstruction
 The objective of this assignment is to develop an efficient and robust method or algorithm to reconstruct the distribution of pores within a three-dimensional space, based on a given density factor.

 The dataset provides numerical representations of pore sizes and their spatial distribution within a unit cube (ranging from 0 to 1 in all dimensions).
 Each simulation instance is associated with a density factor between 0 and 1, indicating the proportion of the volume occupied by spherical pores.
 Higher values correspond to greater pore occupancy.
-Each input file contains a NumPy array representing a flattened 3D grid with a resolution of 30 grid points per axis.
+Each input file contains a NumPy array representing a flattened 3D grid with a resolution of 30 grid points per axis.
 The data structure consists of rows, where each row includes four values: the x, y, and z coordinates, along with an occupancy flag (0 or 1) indicating whether the corresponding point is inside a pore.

 Evaluation Criteria:
 - Accuracy of pore reconstruction